ExperienceLovelace/ha-floorplan/docs/_pages/home.md

 <div style="clear:both"><!-- the frid_wrapper will break the layout, if not cleared --></div>

-_We won't create posts that often, but it's already nice to see thats created in the past.
+_We won't post that often, but sometime it's fine to see things created in the past.
 Right?_

 ## Feedback